About me…

 Looking into my style:

 Realism is frequently scrutinised by the art world.
 I too have asked myself why I align with this genre of art.
-What is the purpose in trying to recreate something as simple as a photograph?
+What is the purpose of trying to recreate something as simple as a photograph?
 It has taken me years to be able to decipher the reasoning.
-I never quite understood what exactly my passion was rooted in.
 My art pieces all encapsulate the same thing.
 A memory, emotion, or state of being - fragmented in time, and captured before the eye.
 I try my hardest to bring these moments to light, and others have found great joy in being a part of this process.
 In my mind, realism acts as an agent, breathing animation back into the still-life landscape, photography, and digital world we have become so accustomed to.

-As drawn to I am to realism, I have also always selected women to be the primary subject of my art.
-This is another feature of my work which look time to divulge its meaning.
+I have also consistently selected women as the focal point in my personal art.
+This is another feature of my work which took time to divulge its meaning.

-I look to capture the essence of moments, emotions, and the natural expression and I have always gravitated towards women in these representations.
-Perhaps, this is mildly unoriginal, women throughout time have long been the subjects of art.
-However, I do not resonate with the traditional factors where women have been painted as a product of the male gaze.
+As I look to capture the essence of moments, emotions, and natural expressions, I naturally gravitate towards women in these representations.
+Perhaps this is unoriginal, as women have long been the subjects of art.
+However, some historical interpretations of women heavily centre around female sexualisation and have at times been dominated by the male gaze.

-Rather, I see women as a natural phenomena.
+Rather, I see women as a natural phenomenon.
 It is easier to depict emotion and expression through the vessels of life, beauty, fertility, intuition, and transformation.
-Women’s inherit ability to exist as universal symbols of all things natural seems to fall effortless within the genre and goals of my artistic style.
+Women’s inherent ability to exist as universal symbols of all things natural seem to fall effortlessly within the genre and goals of my artistic style.

-This thought process is in no discrimination towards men.
+This thought process holds no discrimination towards men.
 Portraits of men challenge me beyond my scope of practice and comfortability, and I find significant value in this.
-I have greatly enjoyed depicting men in my commissioned artworks where I can honour their memories and expressions, framing special moments.
+I have greatly enjoyed depicting men in my commissioned artworks where I can honour their memories and expressions too.
+I find joy in framing special moments regardless of the subject.

 My journey as an artist:

 Although I have played with many other mediums, I always return to graphite.
 Pencil art is underrated in its accessibility and form.
-Graphite, although having limitations in tone, allows enough space for play between depth and the values of a piece.
+Graphite, although having limitations in tone, allows for enough space to play between depth and the values of a piece.

 There are a few years that stand out to me in my development as a self-taught artist.
 From the age of 6-years-old onwards, playing with felt pens and colouring books was one of my favourite past times.

-The year 2020 also stands out as a significant year in my development as an artist.
-The previous few years saw little art completed, I had done one, maybe two portraits a year.
-At this time, as everyone else, I was stranded in my home.
+The year 2020 also stands out in my memory as a significant year in my development as an artist.
+The previous few years saw less art than others.
+Due to the COVID-19 lockdowns, I was stranded in my home.
 I found I had no choice but to indulge in the subject that I had been subconsciously neglecting.
 As a now 17-year-old, I was able to cultivate a more mature sense of style.
-Identify with one medium, and hone in my skills.
-I began to breathe confidence into my art, something that it was deprived of previously.
+Identify with one medium, and hone my skills.
+I thank this year in my reconnection with art as an adult, it allowed me to begin to breathe confidence into my work, something that it was deprived of previously.

-In 2024 I created the portrait “Gaze”.
-This piece felt different, I was able to capture exactly what I had envisioned onto paper, maybe for the first time in my life.
+In 2024, I created the portrait “Gaze”.
+Despite having continued to create art, this piece felt different, I was able to capture exactly what I had envisioned onto paper, maybe for the first time in my life.
 This piece was fundamental to my newfound belief that I could create commissioned pieces for others.
-I was able to recreate something the way I had intended and this gave me the backing to believe in myself as an artist.
+As I was able to recreate something the way I had intended and this gave me the backing to believe in myself as an artist.

 Although I have come a long way, I do not believe confidence is something simply gained.

 The link between realism and perfectionism is almost essential.
 One nearly ceases to exist without the other.
-For as long as I was trying to develop the skill of portraits I had to be exact and precise.
+For as long as I was trying to develop the skill of portraits I had to be precise.
 Building these skills took significant time and dedication.
-I would not have achieved my potential without perfectionism.
-However, art as a natural, man-made form will inevitably, not be perfect.
+I would not have achieved my potential without indulging in variations of perfectionism.
+However, art as a natural, man-made form will inevitably not be perfect.
 I am constantly walking this as a tight line in every piece.
-As I have matured, I am attempting to embrace the tension between the perfect and natural - including applying this perspective to my broader life.
+As I have matured, I am attempting to embrace the tension between the perfect and natural, including applying this perspective to my broader life.

-I still deal with doubts in my art.
-There are many things I feel unready to create, attempt, or be able to master.
-I take comfort in the fact I am still only 22-years-old, and continuously learning everyday.
-Each new artwork I complete teaches me more about the style, and myself.
+I still deal with doubts, there are many things I feel unready to create, attempt, or master.
+I take comfort in the fact I am still only 22-years-old, and continuously learning every day.
+Each new artwork I complete teaches me more about the style and myself.

-I am excited to see where this takes me throughout the rest of my life.
+I am excited to see where this takes me through the rest of my life.

 - Olivia